FIWARE/tutorials.Big-Data-Flink/README.md

 # Example 1: Receiving data and performing operations

 The first example makes use of the OrionSource in order to receive notifications from the Orion Context Broker.
-Specifically, the example calculates the sum of notifications  that each type of device sends in one minute.
+Specifically, the example counts the number notifications that each type of device sends in one minute.
+You can find the code of Example 1 in `job/src/main/scala/org/fiware/cosmos/orion/flink/connector/tutorial/example1/Example1.scala`:

 ```scala